-4. Mapungubwe Cultural Landscape
+7. Mapungubwe Cultural Landscape

-3. Maloti-Drakensberg Park
+8. Maloti-Drakensberg Park

 This spectacular natural site contains many caves and rock-shelters with the largest and most concentrated group of paintings in Africa south of the Sahara.
 They represent the spiritual life of the San people, who lived in this area over a period of 4,000 years.

-2. ǂKhomani Cultural Landscape
+9. ǂKhomani Cultural Landscape

 They had been receding on the land before being forcefully removed in 1930 when the Kalahari Gemsbok National Park was established.
 The world heritage listing has been possible through the recent (2017) restoration of land rights to the ǂKhomani-San people.

-1. Fossil Hominid Sites of South Africa (also known as the Cradle of Humankind)
+10. Fossil Hominid Sites of South Africa

-The Fossil Hominid Sites of South Africa comprise three groups of limestone caves where early hominid fossils have been found that contribute to the understanding of the evolution of humankind.
+Known as the Cradle of Humankind, The Fossil Hominid Sites of South Africa comprise three groups of limestone caves where early hominid fossils have been found that contribute to the understanding of the evolution of humankind.